Venn: Resource Management for Collaborative Learning Jobs: Background and Motivation

-\paragraph{Limitations of the state-of-the-art.} Consider the toy example in Figure~\ref{fig:toy} that compares three centralized scheduling solutions: random matching as specified above, Shortest-Remaining-Service-First (SRSF) proposed for cloud ML scheduling \cite{tiresias}, and the optimal solution, assuming all jobs arrive simultaneously.
-Both random matching and SRSF fail to account for resource scarcity and contention, thereby allocating limited resources (\ie, Emoji clients) to jobs (\ie, the Keyboard job) that already have an abundance of resources, resulting in an average JCT of 6.33 and 5 time units.
+\paragraph{Limitations of the state-of-the-art.} To highlight the shortcomings of existing methods, consider the toy example in Figure~\ref{fig:toy}, which compares three scheduling strategies for three \fl jobs—“Emoji Prediction Job 1,” “Emoji Job 2,” and a “Keyboard Prediction Job”—competing for devices with varying eligibility.
+We assume all jobs arrive simultaneously and clients with different eligibilities become online constantly over time.
+Both random matching and SRSF waste scarce resources (\ie, Emoji clients) on the Keyboard job, which has ample device options, while the optimal schedule prioritizes efficiency, reducing JCT to 9.3 time units.
 Note that the contention patterns in real-world scenarios are often more complex and larger in scale than the one presented in this example.